dymodi/dymodi.github.io/Research/Paper/Clairvoyant/Clairvoyant-Outline-1.md

 [comment]: # (This is the outline 1 for the Falcon paper for Fandian for MobiCom 2018)

 Comments from Professor:

-I feel that we still need to emphasize this is a major effort in deploying BLE for indoor tracking.
-Although using beacon is not new,  it is new to have such a large deployment.
-I believe this first paper should be **an overview of the system and explain why indoor tracking is critical for food delivery**.
-Then we discuss a few challenges we face including beacon location, POI, cheating etc.  Objective should be making food delivery efficient, fast with better location information.  "
+1. Emphasize this is a major effort in deploying BLE for indoor tracking.
+2. Although using beacon is not new,  it is new to have such a large deployment.
+3. This first paper should be **an overview of the system and explain why indoor tracking is critical for food delivery**.
+4. Then we discuss a few challenges we face including beacon location, POI, cheating etc. Objective should be making food delivery efficient, fast with better location information.

-# Clairvoyant: Towards Fast and Efficient Food Delivery System with Accurate Indoor Localization

-Based on the discussion with Professor, this paper should be a structure describing Fandian project.
+5. This paper should be a structure describing Fandian project.
 Also, this paper should be within the scope of Fandian, that is, topics like dispatching, time estimation should not be included.

+Further comments from Professor:
+1. We need to think a similar concept (IODetection) and build on top of that.
+2. You need to accumulate enough technical design elements.
+I did not see that level of details at all.
+It is still unclear to me what is the technique you will use to detection POI inconsistency etc.

+# Clairvoyant: Towards Fast and Efficient Food Delivery System with Arrival/Depature Detection of Riders

 Things should be included:
 1. Explain why indoor tracking is critical for food delivery.